STUDY JAPANESE ONLINE WITH NATIVES HERE

 10 Japanese cars that were successful

 Japanese car manufacturers invaded the American market during the oil crisis of the 1970s.
-At first Japanese cars were derided as being a lot of junk.
-Until then it became clear that Japanese cars were on the same level or even superior to American and European cars.
-So the small Japanese cars began to gain space in the world.
-Japan introduced and competed in all markets such as full-size, sports, luxury cars, minivans, motorcycles and trucks.
+At first Japanese cars were ridiculed as being utter garbage.
+Until it became clear that Japanese cars were on the same level or even superior to American and European cars.
+So the small Japanese cars began to gain a foothold in the world.
+Japan introduced and competed in all markets as full-size cars, sports cars, luxury cars, minivans, motorcycles and trucks.

-Japan revolutionizes the world of automobiles until today, every year thousands of projects are created, new technologies, as was the announcement of the “mirai” car, powered by hydrogen.
-So in this article we are going to see 10 Old Cars up to the year 2012 that had some influence or importance in the car industry.
-It is worth remembering that we will not mention the best or the best known, just 10 cars out of the thousands that exist.
+Japan revolutionizes the automobile world even today; every year thousands of projects and new technologies are created, such as the announcement of the "mirai" hydrogen-powered car.
+In this article, we will look at 10 vintage cars, up to the year 2012, that had some influence or importance in the automobile industry.
+It’s worth noting that we will not mention the best or the most well-known, just 10 cars out of the thousands that exist.

 1. Toyota Corolla